paolocromerazz/MiniProjectOne/README.md

 It is a foo roject
 ## Known bugs
  * Can't have one ulsess I put something which can go possibly wrong
+ * Eventually I add this line for fun